aursalan/yahoo-stock-price-analysis/README.md

 # Yahoo Stock Price Analysis

-This project performs a **time series analysis** of Yahoo’s stock price using Python.
+This project performs a **time series analysis** of Yahoo’s stock price using Jupyter Notebook.
 The notebook reads stock price data from a CSV file, preprocesses it into a structured NumPy array, and then visualises the data with Matplotlib.

 The analysis includes:
 - Loading and parsing Yahoo stock price data from CSV.